eshasaeed01/Interview-Questions-Data-Analysis/README.md

 ### Data Analysis
 - Removing all null values in the dataset
 - Filtering values
-- Using seaborn for heatmap
+- made a pivot table

 ### Limitations
 I had to remove all the null values , because they can effect the analysis.